oicleevan/the-deeps/README.md

-# text-game
+# oicleevan's text based dungeon crawler

-A text-based adventure/dungeon crawler.
+A text-based adventure game/dungeon crawler.
 Defeat enemies as you delve into a dungeon in search of treasure!

 ## setup